Dropping Standardized Testing for Admissions Trades Off Information and Access: Model

-While our model and results are more general, our exposition primarily considers undergraduate college admissions in the United States and the debate to drop standardized testing {as our main running example}.
+\textbf{College admissions and relationship to practice.} While our model and results are more general, our exposition primarily considers college admissions in the United States and the debate to drop standardized testing {as our main example}.
 We focus on how policies differentially affect {privileged} (group $A$) versus {disadvantaged} (group $B$) students.

-We refer to the potentially inaccessible last feature, $k={K}$, as the \textit{test score} of a student in a common standardized exam like the SAT or ACT, and assume that more privileged students have access to testing; as~\citet{hyman2016act} notes, many well-qualified disadvantaged students do not have access to standardized tests and so cannot apply to schools that require them.
-On the other hand, as the~\citet{berkeleyreport} and \citet{bellafante_2020} posit, without testing it may be especially difficult to evaluate students from non-traditional backgrounds, as colleges instead rely on transcripts and recommendations from familiar (privileged) high schools.
+We refer to the potentially inaccessible last feature $\theta_K$ as the \textit{test score} of a student in a common standardized exam like the SAT or ACT, and assume that more privileged students have access to testing; as~\citet{hyman2016act} notes, many well-qualified disadvantaged students do not have access to standardized tests and so cannot apply to schools that require them.
+On the other hand, as the~\citet{berkeleyreport}, \citet{bellafante_2020}, and \citet{mit2022} posit, without testing it may be especially difficult to evaluate students from non-traditional backgrounds, as colleges instead rely on transcripts and recommendations from familiar (privileged) high schools.
 This aspect could be captured---as we do for our simulations---by considering the first $K-1$ features as substantially more informative for group $A$ ($\sigma_{Ak} < \sigma_{Bk}$), with a smaller informativeness discrepancy for the test score.